spiral/docs/orm/relations.md

 CONSTRAINT        | true                                | Set constraints (foreign keys) by default.
 CONSTRAINT_ACTION | CASCADE                             | [https://en.wikipedia.org/wiki/Foreign_key](https://en.wikipedia.org/wiki/Foreign_key)
 CREATE_INDEXES    | true                                | Relation allowed to create indexes in outer table.
-NULLABLE          | false                               | Has one counted as not nullable by default .
+NULLABLE          | true                                | Has many counted as nullable by default .
 **WHERE**         | []                                  | HasMany allow us to define default WHERE statement for relation in a simplified array form.

 Compared to HAS_ONE relation we have only one new option we can use WHERE, such option provides us alibity to specify loading conditions for our records, let's try to use it.